rwbutler/iOSAccessibilityGuidelines/README.md

 Affects: [Visual](#Visual)

-- Use of Color - Color should not be used as the sole means of conveying information.
+- __Use of Color__ - Color should not be used as the sole means of conveying information as users with color blindness may not be able to perceive the difference in color.

 Affects: [Visual](#Visual)